 This last bit along the main trail to Carson Pass can be a little challenging toward the end of the day because it features some narrow and slightly steep sections.
 Be careful through here because lots of accidents occur toward the end of a trip due to fatigue and exhaustion.

 If you parked at the south lot of Carson Pass, great!
 Head to your vehicle.
 If you parked at the north lot, remember that you still have to make your way down the small hill through the trees (behind that south lot).
 Again, take care while negotiating this brief section.
-And definitely look both ways before crossing HWY 88 on your way back to your vehicle!
+And definitely look both ways before crossing SR 88 on your way back to your vehicle!